Way back in late 2001, yours truly got laid off.

 As soon as I got back from the cruise, my girlfriend dumped me.
 Not the vacation afterglow I was hoping for.
 At least maybe this would help me focus more on those studies, right?
 Silver linings…

 Things couldn’t get any better at this point, so I said to heck with it.
-I’m going to finish my part-time MBA, a full-time way.
+I’m going to finish my part-time MBA, in a full-time way.

 During the home stretch of my studies, I once again began looking for work.
 The job market still stunk big time even 9 months after getting laid off.
 I eventually landed a decent gig managing help desk agents at another Fortune 500 company.
 I figured, let’s give this office gig another shot.

 Life seemed to be on this amazing new course for me.
 New job, MBA in hand, all while having a blast with my friends.
 Then I got the letter in the mail: